gmc-code/PC-app-development/docs/Anvil/name_and_age.rst

 Name and age
 ====================================================

-This app takes input of the name and age and outputs a string containing that info.
+This app takes inputs of the name and age and outputs a string containing that info.

 | Working app at: https://pc-name-and-age.anvil.app